A British study suggests that the causes of supporting limb laminitis are poorly understood and in need of further investigation.

 As the name suggests, supporting limb laminitis is thought to result from the overloading of a healthy limb when the injured one opposite it is unable to bear weight.

 However, a case review of 65,327 horses admitted to Rossdales Equine Hospital in Newmarket between 2005 and 2013 suggests that the complication was not restricted to horses who had injuries preventing them from bearing weight on a limb, and it developed within a wide time frame: from four to 100 days after the initial injury.
-In addition, the researchers found that supporting limb laminitis is rare, with an overall prevalence of only .02 percent.
+In addition, the researchers found that this type of laminitis is rare, with an overall prevalence of only .02 percent.

 These findings, the researchers say, will make further epidemiological studies looking for risk factors “a logistical challenge.”